Waste Water Discharge Permits

 This Categorical State Waste Discharge Permit consists of four former State Waste Discharge Permits (ST4501, ST4508, ST4509, and ST4510).
 Categorical permits are unique to the Hanford Site and are not used elsewhere in the state.
 The Categorical permits are intended to provide compliance with regulations while providing a streamlined and cost-effective permitting approach.
 The wastewater discharges addressed in this permit include the discharge of hydrotesting, construction, and maintenance wastewater; the discharge of cooling water and condensate; and the collection and the discharge of industrial stormwater.

-The 200 West Area Evaporative Sewage Lagoon is a new domestic wastewater treatment facility located northeast of the 200 West Area of the Hanford Site.
+The 200 West Area Evaporative Sewage Lagoon is a domestic wastewater treatment facility located northeast of the 200 West Area of the Hanford Site.
 The facility consists of double-lined evaporative lagoons and is designed to have no liquid discharge to the ground.
-The system will provide domestic wastewater treatment for the 200 West and 600 Areas, as well as provide treatment for domestic wastewater hauled from the 200 East Area and other locations within the Hanford Site.
-Initially, the United States Department of Energy (USDOE) will only truck wastewater to the facility.
-As existing on-site systems fail and new infrastructure is needed, USDOE may consider constructing a collection system within the 200 West and 600 Areas.
-USDOE constructed the 200 West Area Evaporative Sewage Lagoon, in part, to replace the existing 100-N Sewage Lagoon (State Waste Discharge Permit ST0004507) which is nearing the end of its service life.
+The system provides domestic wastewater treatment for the 200 West and 600 Areas, as well as provides treatment for domestic wastewater hauled or piped from the 200 East Area and other locations within the Hanford Site.
+Initially, the United States Department of Energy (USDOE) only trucked wastewater to the facility.
+Due to failure of existing on-site systems and a need for new infrastructure, USDOE began constructing a collection system within the 200 West and 600 Areas.
+USDOE constructed the 200 West Area Evaporative Sewage Lagoon, in part, to replace the existing 100-N Sewage Lagoon (State Waste Discharge Permit ST0004507) as it neared the end of its service life.
 In addition, the majority of future Hanford Site cleanup activities will be centered around the 200 Area.
-The location of this new wastewater treatment facility will be centrally located to serve this growing population of workers.
+This wastewater treatment facility is centrally located to serve the growing population of workers at Hanford.